fseehawer/react-circular-slider/README.md

 export default App;
 ```

 Use min and max props to define the range of numbers.
-Use appendToValue if you want to append e.g. "°" to the value.
-Or use the data prop to pass any number or string sequence as an array to be spread in 360°.
-See the [live demos here!](https://fseehawer.github.io/react-circular-slider/)
+Use appendToValue if you want to append e.g. "°" or "€" to the value.
+Or use the data prop and pass any number or string sequence as an array to be spread in 360°.
+See some [live demos here!](https://fseehawer.github.io/react-circular-slider/)

 ```javascript
 import React from 'react';